Johann Chua: Career

-In 2022, the trio of Johann Chua, Carlo Biado and Rubilen Amit emerged triumphant in the 2022 WPA World Teams Championship after sweeping Great Britain, 3–0, in the final in Klagenfurt, Austria.
+In 2022, the trio of Johann Chua, Carlo Biado and Rubilen Amit won the 2022 WPA World Teams Championship after defeating Great Britain 3–0 in the final in Klagenfurt, Austria.
 Great Britain was composed of Kelly Fisher, Jayson Shaw, and Darren Appleton.

-With the win, they gave the Philippines its first World Team Ten-ball title after runner-up finishes in 2010 and 2014, the last time the tournament was held before it was revived in 2022.

-On the road to the finals, team Philippines conquered team Poland, 3–1, in the quarterfinals, then outlasted team Germany, 3–2, in a shootout battle.
+The victory gave the Philippines its first World Team Ten-ball title after runner-up finishes in 2010 and 2014, the last time the tournament was held before it was revived in 2022.
+On route to the finals, team Philippines defeated team Poland 3–1 in the quarterfinals, then outlasted team Germany 3–2.

-In 2023, Chua and James Aranas gave the Philippines a record fourth World Cup of Pool title after defeating Joshua Filler and Moritz Neuhausen of Germany, 11–7, in the final at the Pazo de Feiras e Congresos de Lugo in Spain.
+In 2023, Chua and James Aranas gave the Philippines a record fourth World Cup of Pool title after defeating Joshua Filler and Moritz Neuhausen of Germany 11–7 in the final at the Pazo de Feiras e Congresos de Lugo in Spain.
 Chua and Aranas won a $60,000 (P3.32 million) purse.

-Coming out of the tournament, the Filipino duo had a Cinderella run, defeating highly rated teams along the way.
-They knocked out reigning champion Spain A, 7–5 in the opening round, dominated Spain B, 7–2 in the second round, survived gruelling hill-hill matches, winning 9–8 consecutively against former world cup champions Chinese Taipei in the quarterfinals and Austria in the semifinals, and lastly, a triumphant 11–7 final against team Germany.
-The Philippines outstanding effort in the 2023 World Cup of Pool earned them another record by becoming the first nation to win the championship as an unseeded team.
+The Filipino duo knocked out reigning champion Spain A 7–5 in the opening round, defeated Spain B 7–2 in the second round, survived two hill-hill matches, winning 9–8 consecutively against former world cup champions Chinese Taipei in the quarterfinals and Austria in the semifinals, and lastly, an 11–7 success in the final against team Germany.
+The Philippines became the first nation to win the championship as an unseeded team.

 In 2024, Chua made his deepest run in the World Pool Championship, making it to the semifinals before losing 11–6 against Albania's Eklent Kaci.
 Chua took an early 6–2 lead before Kaci rallied back, recording nine consecutive racks in a row to overcome Chua and advance to the finals of the event.

 Also in 2024, Chua reached his first major matchroom final at the European Open Championship, but was defeated by Mickey Krause of Denmark by a score of 13–8 at Hotel Esperanto in Fulda, Germany.

-Chua's runner-up finish secures his spot as a second overall pick to represent team Asia in the inaugural Reyes Cup, which will be hosted in Manila, Philippines, from October 15 to 18, 2024.
+Chua's runner-up finish secured his spot as the second overall pick to represent team Asia in the inaugural Reyes Cup, hosted in Manila, Philippines, from October 15 to 18, 2024.

-In October 13, 2024, Chua clinched his first major world nine-ball title after lifting off the Hanoi Open Pool Championship, overcoming Taiwanese Ko Pin Yi 13–7 at Hanoi Indoor Games Gymnasium, Vietnam.
+On October 13, 2024, Chua clinched his first major world nine-ball title after winning the Hanoi Open Pool Championship, overcoming Taiwan's Ko Pin Yi 13–7 at Hanoi Indoor Games Gymnasium, Vietnam.

-Chua caps off a remarkable year and journey by being a semifinalist at the World Pool Championship, a finalist at the European Open, and now the Hanoi Open crown.
-Chua's success at major tournaments has propelled him into the top ten world rankings, where he is currently ranked fifth.
+Chua finished the year by being a semifinalist at the World Pool Championship, and a finalist at the European Open.
+Chua's success at major tournaments placed him into the top ten of the world rankings, reaching fifth.